scitokens/scitokens.github.io/technical_docs/Claims.md

 * *iss* (Issuer): The issuer of the SciTokens; this MUST be populated in a token chain.
 It MUST contain a unique URL for the organization; this unique key will later be used for validation and bootstrapping trust roots.
 This is used to identify the virtual organization (VO) that issues the token; it is expected that services maintain a map of issuer URLs to coarse-grained authorizations.

 * *aud* (Audience): A service the SciToken is authorized to access.
 For example, if the VO has write access to several storage services, this claim may be utilized to limit a token to a single endpoint URI.
 As in RFC7519, the `aud` claim is not necessarily a URI: for example, it might be the name of a target site.
 The service may accept several different possible audiences; the service endpoint at `https://storage.example.com` may accept an audience of either `Site_Example` or `https://storage.example.com` but ought to reject an audience of `https://www.google.com`.
-The `aud` claim is OPTIONAL.
+The `aud` claim is OPTIONAL in version 1.0, mandatory in 2.0.

 * *jti* (JWT ID): The interpretation for `jti` is unchanged from the RFC.
 It is a unique identifier that protects against replay attacks, improves traceability of tokens through a distributed system, and enables revocation.
 The `jti` claim is OPTIONAL.